eugenegesdisc/gmu-wxc-downscaling-terratorch/README.md

 ```

 ### Train (fit), test or predict
-The followinng example show how to train the after in the activated conda environment:
+The followinng example shows how to train an model (defined in the configuration file) in the activated conda environment:

 ```
 PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True